knah/VRCMods/README.md

 Also, report your ban to VRChat Modding Group discord (see above) - every data point matters in determining how safe mods are for general public use.

 As an extra point, if you encounter an issue with the game (especially after an update), **make sure that issue is not caused by mods before reporting it to VRChat Team**.
 You can add `--no-mods` launch option (in Steam) to temporarily disable MelonLoader without uninstalling it completely.

+Some mods will have Canny tickets linked.
+It's your duty to go and upvote them to show to VRChat Team what you want from their game.
+If you decide to comment on Canny, **be respectful** and **avoid mentioning modding** - the team still doesn't like it, obviously.
+And yes, it will probably be ignored/forever hanging in "under review" like the majority of Canny posts.
+At least we'll have a nice big upvote number on our ignored posts.

 ## AdvancedSafety
 Features: